Esthesioneuroblastoma (es-THEE-zee-o-NOO-row-blas-TOE-muh) is a rare type of cancer that begins in the upper portion of the nasal cavity.

-Esthesioneuroblastoma, which can occur at any age, often causes a tumor to form behind the nose that may affect the sinuses.
-People with esthesioneuroblastoma may lose the sense of smell, have frequent nosebleeds and experience difficulty breathing through their nostrils.
+Esthesioneuroblastoma, which can occur at any age in adults, generally begins as a tumor in the nasal cavity and may grow or extend into the sinus, eyes and brain.
+People with esthesioneuroblastoma can lose their sense of smell, have frequent nosebleeds and experience difficulty breathing through their nostrils as the tumor grows.

 - Kaye AH, et al. Esthesioneuroblastoma: Management and outcome.
 In: Brain Tumors: An Encyclopedic Approach.
 3rd ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Jan.
 21, 2016.

 - Winn HR.
 Esthesioneuroblastoma.
 In: Youmans Neurological Surgery.
 6th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.clinicalkey.com.
 Accessed Jan.
 21, 2016.

 - Snyderman C, et al. Olfactory neuroblastoma (esthesioneuroblastoma). http://www.uptodate.com/home.
 Accessed Jan.
 21, 2016.

 - Lucas JT, et al. Proton radiotherapy for pediatric and adolescent esthesioneuroblastoma.
 Pediatric Blood Cancer.
 2015;62:1523.

 - Cook AJ.
 Allscripts EPSi.
 Mayo Clinic, Rochester, Minn.
 Sept.
 22, 2015.

 - Olsen KD (expert opinion).
 Mayo Clinic, Rochester, Minn.
 June 21, 2016.